marcinguy/tcmalloc-chromium/README.md

 tcmalloc implementation in chromium based browsers (chrome) differs from vanilla tcmalloc.

-several symbols and struct members are not exposed are not there.
+several symbols and struct members are not exposed, are not there.

-I managed to export the pagemap via pagemap2 (made it public temporarily in PageHeap).
+I managed to export the pagemap via pageheap2 (made it public temporarily in PageHeap).

 Wondering why 3 radix tree does not contain data/pointers?
 Only "0"